Further (Geneva album)

 Further is the debut studio album by the Scottish indie rock band Geneva.
-It was released on 9 June 1997 and reached number twenty on the UK Albums Chart.
+It was released on 9 June 1997 and reached No. 20 on the UK Albums Chart.
 Further includes the singles "No One Speaks", "Into the Blue", "Tranquillizer" and "Best Regrets".

-The band recorded the songs for album with Mike Hedges in between 1996 and 1997.
+The band recorded the songs for album with Mike Hedges between 1996 and 1997 (who had just finished producing the Manic Street Preachers' album Everything Must Go).
 Receiving positive reviews the album was originally released as a CD, Cassette and LP on 9 June 1997 by Nude Records.
 The artwork was designed by Struktur design with photography by Steve Niedorf and Harry Borden.

 Track listing

 All songs written by Andrew Montgomery and Steven Dora, except where noted.